 - Advanced Technologies: More sensitive and rapid biological indicators are being developed, offering quicker turnaround times for spore test results.

-Integrating BIs with digital systems for streamlined data collection and analysis is becoming more common, making it easier to monitor sterilizers effectively.
+- Digital Integration: Integrating BIs with digital systems for streamlined data collection and analysis is becoming more common, making it easier to monitor sterilizers effectively.

 Conclusion